tejaskannan/smart-tv-keyboard-leakage/README.md

 export SMARTTV_HOME=<PATH-TO-PROJECT-DIRECTORY>
 export CLASSPATH=$CLASSPATH:$SMARTTV_HOME/smarttvleakage/search:$SMARTTV_HOME/jars/junit-4.10.jar:$SMARTTV_HOME/jars/json-20220924.jar:$SMARTTV_HOME/jars/sqlite-jdbc-3.36.0.3.jar:.
 ```
-The `<PATH-TO-PROJECT-DIRECTORY>` should be the full path to the directory of this repository in your filesystem.
+The `<PATH-TO-PROJECT-DIRECTORY>` should be the full path to the directory of this repository in your file system.
 You will need to restart your terminal for this change to take effect.
 After this change, you can check to ensure the references work by navigating to the `smarttvleakage/search/smarttvsearch` folder and running the following.
 ```
 javac SearchRunner.java
 java smarttvsearch.SearchRunner